Minimum-Time Stochastic Optimal Control Problems Under Mean Constraints and Application to Portfolio Investment: Linear time-optimal control problem

-for any $u\in U$, $\text{a.e.}\ t \in[0,\tau^{\bar{u}}]$, $P-\text{a.s.}$ The results (i), (ii) and (iii) then follows from Theorem \ref{the-Max}. \end{proof} \begin{remark} In Corollary \ref{line-coro-1}, we derive the stochastic maximum principle for the linear time-optimal control problem under three cases for $\tau^{\bar{u}}$.
+\begin{remark} In Corollary \ref{line-coro-1}, we derive the stochastic maximum principle for the linear time-optimal control problem under three cases for $\tau^{\bar{u}}$.
 Case (i) yields new results.
 Case (ii) (empty set condition) give the trivial inequality $0\leq 0$ providing no meaningful information.
 Case (iii) combines the previous cases.
 We therefore focus on case (i) in the subsequent analysis. \end{remark}